Lovegiver/ReactivePipeline/src/README.md.md

 ### The DataStreamer

 The DataStreamer is a hot stream, what means it potentially produces a never ending Flux.
 For the sake of demonstration, we used it as an exportable monitoring tool.
-This means that you can define a controller and a GET method
+This means that you can define a controller and a GET method returning a Flux<ServerSentEvent> that will be consumed

     static Flux<ServerSentEvent<String>> getAllPipelinesStatesFlux()